lsst-dm/dmtn-269/index.rst

 Implementation path
 ===================

-If above model looks reasonable then implementation plan for adding schema versions to APDB could look like:
+If the above model looks reasonable then an implementation plan for adding schema versions to APDB could look like:

 - Extend ``felis`` to support versions in schema definitions as a schema-level ``version`` key.